 - Don’t underestimate limits.
 Limits, combined with deductibles, can considerably reduce the reimbursement percentage of pet insurance.
 For example, if you claim $2000, your compensation consists of 80% of the medical bills and you have a deductible of $500, you will be reimbursed $1100.

-- Paying premiums following pet’s death.
+- Don’t paying premiums following a pet’s death.
 Premium payments should end in the event of the pet’s death.
 Some policies reportedly continued to charge premiums for a full year following the pet’s death.

-- Confusing policy information.
+- Ask if you’re confused by policy information.
 Make sure you know exactly what you will and won’t be covered for.
 Also, understand when a claim will and won’t be paid before signing up for insurance.

-- Chronic care.
+- Understand senior and chronic care coverage.
 You will need to check whether your pet’s chronic and recurring care is covered during older years.